rhjones/quilt-pattern-generator/README.md

 - count (and display) # of HST and square blocks needed
 - calcuate necessary yardage
   - figure out necessary math
-- fix HST yardage calculation (divide yardage in the middle of the process, then round up)
 - validate form entries
-	- row needs to be a #
-	- column needs to be a #
-	- (for now) blocksize needs to be *something*
 - apply warning styling to form fields when they fail validation
 - add alert message to form fields when they validation